fadado/jqt/docs/content/content.md

 </details>

-This feature can be used to collect multiple text snippets in only one file.
+This feature can be used to collect multiple text snippets in only one file (YAML file or MarkDown file with only front-matter).
+The MarkDown can be transformed to HTML and put in a new YAML or JSON file with a command like
-The MarkDown can be transformed to HTML and put in a new YAML or JSON file with a command like this:
+this:

 ```zsh
 jqt -T -- text.yaml | yaml2json > snippets.json